timwfitnum/Validus-MemeGen/README.md

 # MemeMaker
 ## Getting Started:
+#### The project has been hosted using firebase and can be found at: https://validusmeme.web.app/
+Please read the section on web hosting below for more [information](#-Web-Hosting).
 ### Initial Setup:
 Once you have cloned/downloaded the project.
 Inside the project root directory run: